What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 Why Data Transformation Matters More in 2026

-The uncomfortable truth: Most data estates are too fragmented to support AI at scale.
-Experimental agents and RAG systems stall before production because:
+The practical reality: Most data estates are too fragmented to support AI at scale.
+Projects stall before production because:

 - Data lacks metadata and semantic context